Nov 10, 2016 09:55 AM EST

 Millennial job hunters are noted to be really investigative with their target company.
+Many might take out title loans to cover expenses while they complete their thorough investigation for a good employer.
 They go as far as getting testimonials from people who are working in the specific entity that they are eyeing for.
 This gives them the pros and cons whether or not, they are looking at the right establishment.

 Often, a Millennial job search involves checking the company's online platform or website, reading media news releases, see its ratings and befriend an employee through networking sites to really get the feeling of how is it working there, says Leeyen Rogers, JotForm vice president of marketing in San Francisco, as featured by Hiring Monster.